 You can install the released version of ggforce from CRAN with:

 ggforce is by design a collection of features with the only commonality being their tie to the

 ggplot2 API.
 Because of this an overview of all features would get too long for a README.
-The package does contain a vignette where every feature is described and justified with examples and plots.
+The package has a website where every feature is described and justified with examples and plots.
 There should be a plot in the README of a visualization package though, so without further ado: